 The Institute of Medicine provides information and advice concerning health and science policy for the VA routinely uses studies from The Veterans’ Affairs Canberra in its Agent Orange report.
 In an email I received form Aaron Schneiderman director of the VA’s epidemiology department, the VA is not tracking the rate of brain cancer in Vietnam Veterans.
 The widows and families of www.vietnamveteranwives.org are asking the Veteran’s Affairs to track and report all cancers to the SEER and to service connect all cancers that are a result of Agent Orange exposure.

-Posted by Veterans Today on 8:18 am, With 0 Reads, Filed under Agent Orange, Health.
+Posted by GPD on May 12, 2011, With 0 Reads, Filed under Agent Orange, Health.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.